nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 6.System requests for confirmation
 7.User confirms changes
-8.System updates the details of the task in file and displays the changed task
-    Use Case ends
+8.System updates the details of the task in file and displays the changed task Use Case ends

-Exceptions:
+**Extension**

     2a.
-System detects an error with retrieving data from file 2a1.
+System detects an error with retrieving data from file
+    > 2a1.
 System displays the information about the problem with a file Use Case ends

     4a.
-System detects an error with retrieving data from file 4a1.
+System detects an error with retrieving data from file
+    >4a1.
 System displays the information about the problem with a file Use Case ends

     7a.
 User does not confirm changes
         7a1.
 System displays the information about not saved changes Use case resumes from step 5.

     8a.
-System detects an error with retrieving data from file 8a1.
+System detects an error with retrieving data from file
+    > 8a1.
 System displays the information about the problem with a file Use Case ends

     *a.
-At any time, User can cancel editing the task
+At any time, User can cancel editing the task *a1.
-    *a1.
 System requests for confirmation
     *a2.
 User confirms the cancellation
     Use Case ends.